Watch Pulitzer Prize-winning author Toni Morrison explain why she told black stories

 But, of course, she faced criticism for focusing so keenly on black stories.
 During an appearance on Charlie Rose in 1998, Rose brought up a question another journalist previously asked her: “Can you imagine writing a novel not centered around race?”
 Rose tries to play devil’s advocate but fails at every turn with just how poignantly and beautifully Morrison attacks the question.

-“I remember a review of Sula in which the reviewer said, this is all well and good but one day she, meaning me, will have to face up to real responsibilities and get mature and write about the real confrontation for black people which is white people—as though our lives have no meaning and no depth without the white gaze,” Morrison said.
+“I remember a review of Sula in which the reviewer said, this is all well and good, but one day she, meaning me, will have to face up to real responsibilities and get mature and write about the real confrontation for black people, which is white people—as though our lives have no meaning and no depth without the white gaze,” Morrison said.
 “And I spent my entire writing life trying to make sure that the white gaze was not the dominant one in any of my books.”

 As author Luvvie Ajayi so accurately stated on Twitter, “Toni Morrison is gone and the world got less brilliant.”